 The educational component of our program is robust and offers each resident an extensive experience in didactic learning, surgical skills development, and simulation training.
 In addition to weekly lectures by attendings, the program also utilizes weekly conferences, specialized small group sessions, and one-on-one mentoring.
 Through the Cognitive Sciences Simulation Center residents have the opportunity to train on the latest in laparoscopic and clinical training simulators, to practice their surgical skills through biologic training sessions, and to develop their team skills while participating in Crisis Resource Management (CRM) clinical scenarios.
 Our Simulation Center is a Level I American College of Surgeons (ACS) Accredited Education Institute as well as Fundamentals of Laparoscopic Surgery (FLS) approved test site.
 In additions to the basic and clinical sciences, we have incorporated into our Education Curriculum several topics including ethics and residents as teachers.

-On behalf of the faculty in the General Surgery Training Program we appreciate your interest in Penn State.
+On behalf of the faculty in the General Surgery Training Program we appreciate your interest.
 If you would like to contact us, please do not hesitate to do so.

 David Han, M.D.